PradeepJaiswar/mcp-server-upstox-api/README.md

 In your Claude conversation, you can reference this MCP server to interact with the Upstox API:

 ```
+# Profile information
 Use the MCP server at http://localhost:3000 to fetch my Upstox profile information.

+# Funds and margin details
+Use the MCP server at http://localhost:3000 to get my Upstox funds and margin details.

+# Funds for a specific segment
+Use the MCP server at http://localhost:3000 to get my Upstox funds for the SEC segment.

+# Long-term holdings
+Use the MCP server at http://localhost:3000 to fetch my Upstox long-term holdings portfolio.
 ```

 ## Available Endpoints